Cannabis Ratio Guide for THC, CBD and Other Cannabinoids

 Best CBD THC Ratio for Pain, Sleep, and Inflammation

-Many cannabis users are medical users.
-Many medical users don't want to get high, they just want the health benefits.
-From a medical perspective, this makes it very important to pick the best CBD THC ratio for pain, inflammation, sleep and more.
+Many cannabis users are medical patients.
+Many medical users don't always want to get high, they want the health benefits.
+From a medical perspective, this makes it very important to pick the best CBD THC ratio, which will likely be closer to a 1:1, depending on the severity.
+Cannabis ratios affect people in many various ways, so there is typically a trial period when one is new to marijuana for your body to get accustomed to it, as well as figuring out what works best for you and your situation.

-For pain management, a 1:1 ratio is often the best choice.
-This gives you the balanced high of THC, with equal CBD effects.
+For pain management, many of our customers tell us a 1:1 ratio is often the best choice.
+This gives you a balanced high of THC, with equal CBD effects.
 Since both compounds can contribute to pain relief, it's important to have a bit of both.

 For the best CBD THC ratio for inflammation, you're going to want a strain higher in CBD.
-CBD can be a great anti-inflammatory, whereas THC does less for inflammation.
-If you want a strain for inflammation, you may try something as high as 5:1 on the CBD side of things.
+CBD may be a great anti-inflammatory, whereas according to some research, THC does less for inflammation.
+If you want a strain for inflammation, you may try something as high as 1:5 leaning to the CBD side of things.

 When it comes to sleep, it's a mixed bag.
-Both THC and CBD can help you get sleep, but in somewhat different ways.
+Both THC and CBD may help you get sleep, but in somewhat different ways.

 In that case, a higher THC ratio may be best for sleep.